-On October 24 Apple will release macOS Ventura, the latest version of its venerable Mac operating system.
+In October 2022 Apple released macOS Ventura, the latest version of its venerable Mac operating system.
 This is the 19th iteration of macOS, and it brings a slew of new features and upgrades, many of which are also coming to iPads and iPhones via iPadOS 16 and iOS 16, respectively.

-I’ve spent some time using the developer betas of Ventura for both work and play, so now I’m ready to walk you through all the biggest changes in store for those who upgrade.
+I’ve spent some time using both the beta versions and the final release of Ventura for both work and play, so now I’m ready to walk you through all the biggest changes in store for those who upgrade.

 macOS Ventura review: Release date

 Apple released macOS Ventura on October 24 after a little over three months of public beta testing.
-Unlike last year's macOS Monterey, which debuted in October 2021 alongside the 2021 MacBook Pro, Ventura isn't launching with any new Macs—though new M2-powered 14-inch and 16-inch MacBook Pros are some of the 3 new Apple devices still expected to come in 2022.
+Unlike its predecessor macOS Monterey, which debuted in October 2021 alongside the 2021 MacBook Pro, Ventura isn't launching with any new Macs.

 macOS Ventura review: Compatibility and supported devices